Privacy in education: Student expectation of privacy

 Many citizens and scholars were opposed to the Tenth Circuit's decision, and the case ultimately reached the U.S. Supreme Court in 2001.
 In 2002, the Supreme Court Justices officially ruled that peer grading was not a violation of FERPA.
 They reasoned that student grades on student work were not considered "educational records" until the teacher had physically recorded the grades into a grade book.
 Thus, peer grading returned as a common grading practice in classrooms across the United States.

-Other examples of student expectation of privacy include the right of children to withhold personal information from teachers within in a traditional classroom setting.
+Other examples of student expectation of privacy include the right of children to withhold personal information from teachers within a traditional classroom setting.
 Such topic remains as a contentious educational privacy concern in the classroom.
 Some argue that teachers should know more information about students in order to help support them in their academic endeavors.
 Others argue that teachers should refrain from prying into the personal lives of children because, like adults, children should have the right to privacy and determine the amount of information that they reveal to teachers.
 Still others make the claim that children are too young to make this decision for themselves and should consult their parents prior to revealing anything personal to their teachers.

 Related to the 4th amendment, students expect to have the privacy to learn in their own homes without being monitored by the teacher or by other non-family members.
 Educational privacy can go beyond privacy of academic records into the privacy of discussing freely topics at school without being judged or notified by a teacher, and the privacy of physical movements around school and within school proximities.
 Students at different age level and grade level expect different degrees of freedom of expression and privacy.
 The level of privacy needed by students and educational facilities also vary by school districts, states, geographical locations, and demographics of school population (including teachers, faculties, researchers, students, etc).